JuliaLang/julia/doc/manual/performance-tips.rst

 While :obj:`@simd` needs to be placed in front of a loop, that is not the case for :obj:`@inbounds`.
-It can be placed in front of any expression, however the compiler isn't always capable of recognizing where to remove bounds check, limiting the scope of what you are declaring to be "in bounds" can help the compiler to apply the optimizations. :obj:`@inbounds` will generally have an effect in front of loops or inside function definitions, as you can see below the bounds check is not disabled on the `if` statement outside of the function.
+It can be placed in front of any expression, however the compiler isn't always capable of recognizing where to remove bounds check.
+Limiting the scope of what you are declaring to be "in bounds" can help the compiler to apply the optimizations. :obj:`@inbounds` will generally have an effect in front of loops or inside function definitions, as you can see below the bounds check is not disabled on the `if` statement outside of the function.